YassineDvP25/get_course/README.md

 # get_course
-This repo for our progect
+This repo for our project

+##Project Notes